-Applying for Aid: Students must submit the FAFSA (Free Application for Federal Student Aid) each year after January 1st to apply for aid for the following academic year.
-However, beginning with the 2017-18 aid year the FAFSA applications will be made available on October 1st.
+Applying for Aid: Students must submit the FAFSA (Free Application for Federal Student Aid) each year after October 1st to apply for aid for the following academic year.
 Applications are available online at www.fafsa.gov and should be completed using school code 001119.
 Students are encouraged to apply prior to March 2nd, the required filing date for the Cal Grant program.
 If a student's information changes after the FAFSA has been submitted, the Financial Aid Office must be notified immediately.
 Once the FAFSA is received, students will be notified by email and all students must accept the Financial Aid Terms & Conditions online before any aid may be awarded.